stormsson/city_generation/README.md

     from pcg_wrapper.roadMapGenerator import RoadMapGenerator

-3) the generator instance needs 2 folder path: input and temp dir to make the original library work correctly.
+3) the generator instance needs 2 folder path: input and temp dir to make the original library work correctly (hopefully this will be removed in the future).

     g = RoadMapGenerator(input_path, temp_path)

 4) to generate the map the generator needs the path to a rgb image that defines the rules on how to grow the city and the path a b/w image that defines the population density.

 See [here](http://josauder.github.io/procedural_city_generation) for further informations.

-Furtherly you can pass a **seed** parameter to generate the same map.
+Furthermore you can pass an integer **seed** parameter to generate the same map.

     vertexes = g.generateRoadMap(
         rule_image_path,